-For the three months ended March 31, 2013, selling, general and administrative expenses decreased to \$6.1 million from \$7.4 million for the three months ended March 31, 2012.
+For the three months ended June 30, 2013, selling, general and administrative expenses decreased to \$6.3 million from \$7.2 million for the three months ended June 30, 2012.
 The decrease reflects the Company's efforts to increase organizational efficiencies, including a workforce restructuring initiated early in 2013.
-During the first three months of 2012, the Company incurred certain expenses related to the early stages of its European expansion, including creating the appropriate subsidiaries, and the hiring of staff for sales and support positions across Europe, leading to a reduction in expenses for the first three months of 2013.
+During the first half of 2012, the Company incurred certain expenses related to the early stages of its European commercial activities, including creating the appropriate subsidiaries, and the hiring of staff for sales and support positions across Europe.